avulaankith/Blogging-Website/README.md

 # Blogging-Website
 Blogging Website made using HTML, CSS, JavaScript and PHP to validate user logins and create posts as texts and reply to texts.
+The website does form validation, user login validation and posting messages and replies of the users.

 ## HTML
 Index.html and Pages constitute the HTML portion of Website